bennettgoble/multibot/README.md

 # multibot

-**multibot** is an incredibly simple libremetaverse bot designed to help QA test mass region crossings.
+**multibot** is an incredibly simple libremetaverse bot designed show how to use dotnet + nuget with libremetaverse.

 ## Configuration